 The May 2016 study, however, indicated only Vodafone to have had a reduction in its call drop rates in Delhi, while all others lurked where they were or showed increase in call drops against the January 2016 study.
 Idea's 2G, with 0.9 percent call drop rates, was better than 2.1 percent seen in January.

-Except Vodafone and Reliance, all other telcos could not even meet the benchmark in terms of call drops in Delhi region, noted the Mint.
+Except Vodafone and Reliance, all other telecos could not even meet the benchmark in terms of call drops in Delhi region, noted the Mint.

 The study, conducted to analyse the overall service quality offered by the carriers, also focused on three other important parameters of call set-up success rate, signal quality (Rx quality) and blocked call rate.

-Pro telco lobby group Broadband India Forum highlighted that the study was welcome as there was a sustained improvement in call set up rate across many telcos.
+Pro teleco lobby group Broadband India Forum highlighted that the study was welcome as there was a sustained improvement in call set up rate across many telecos.
 On the call drop issue, another lobby group noted that some chosen areas in Delhi were highly congested.